Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 Note this is for my current test phone which is old revision 1.1 Braveheart!

 ## Bug summary

+#### General
-- mute doesn't work on calls (anymore?)
+- mute doesn't work on calls (at least not anymore?)
+- Phone calls; Some minor electrical noise is a minor annoyance.
+Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can output echo, headphones works the best.
 - at boot, cellular network is off, although it is on in settings GUI.
-Need to turn Mobile Data off and on again
+Need to turn Mobile Data off and on again.
 - upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
 - Virtual keyboard, except for "terminal" other keyboard interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C.
 - Sound sometimes completely dead, sound cutting of sometimes when moving 3.5mm cord.
 TODO wait and see if it works.
-Note, not as bad as it sounds.
+Note, it usually works ok but ...

 #### Pinephone specific

+- Sometimes (!) on very low brightness setting screen blinks and can even be completely dead!
 - wifi hw switch doesn't work when device is already on.
 - LED is sometimes blinking but unclear why, where is notification?
 - Screen sometimes blank and/or applications are gone when trying to wake it.
 Sound still works.
 - Calling issues, screen blanks often (easy fix?), somewhat poor 4G call sound, calling someone's voice mail sometimes quiet.
 - Camera is sometimes not discovered
+- USBC usually works, can use the phone as a computer (HDMI screen, USB peripherals etc.).
+Although it is amazingly slow in 1440p.
+However, sometimes USBC stops working and I needed to reboot and remove battery.
+Is this related to using the attachable Pine keyboard?

 ## Bugs extended